SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-16-llms-make-you-crazy.md

 pooled regression should be better if the human and AI groups are basically the same, but if they're different then the group-separated regressions should be better.

 My statistician's soul is (reasonably) happy.
+(More detail &ndash; and equations! &ndash;
+would have been better, but this is pretty much ok.)

 <a href="{{ site.baseurl }}/images/2025-08-16-llms-make-you-crazy-arxiv-1-fig1.jpg"><img src="{{ site.baseurl }}/images/2025-08-16-llms-make-you-crazy-arxiv-1-fig1-thumb.jpg" width="400" height="241" alt="Schr&ouml;der et al., human vs AI: mean rating on re-worded items, showing AIs with more extreme judgments" title="Schr&ouml;der et al., human vs AI: mean rating on re-worded items, showing AIs with more extreme judgments" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 First, let's consider Figure 1, shown here.